The insider advice on this page is from one of Wendy’s Trusted Travel Experts for African safaris: Linda Friedman of Custom Safaris.

 On the edge of the Oloololo Escarpment, where the final scene from Out of Africa was filmed: Looking down at the Masai Mara, the savanna stretches as far as the eye can see.

-Night game drives are great fun—be sure to include a camp that allows them in your itinerary.
+Night game drives are great fun; be sure to include a camp that allows them in your itinerary.
 Kids love to operate the spotlight.
 With luck, you’ll see hippos grazing near rivers, African hares, and even an elusive leopard.
-Once again, Richard’s Camp is a fantastic place to take a night drive, especially if Richard himself takes you and shows you how to catch African hares!
+Once again, Richard’s Camp is a fantastic place to take a night drive, especially if Richard himself leads it and shows you how to catch African hares!
 The lovely Sirikoi camp also has night drives (see “Safari camp worth a splurge,” above).

 Go fishing at Lake Victoria.
 Hopefully you’ll catch dinner.
 A 40-minute flight from the Masai Mara by light aircraft takes you to the world’s second largest freshwater lake and the magical source of the Nile (it straddles the borders between Kenya, Uganda, and Tanzania).
 Fish for giant Nile perch from a boat, and see the colorful life around the lake, where Luo fishing villages have remained unchanged for centuries.